k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 Parameters that can be used are not only input parameters but also those that set or retrieved at the Graphit logic:

 * A Parameter that was set as a constant variable value, in a function node type.
-For example: when defining at a function node this  ` var LU = 'Customer' ` the `LU` variable can used on later nodes.
-For example, for GET command like  `get ${LU}.${Customer_ID}` .
-In that case LU was not defined as input parameter.
+For example: when defining at a function node this  ` var LU = 'Customer' ` the `LU` variable can be used on later nodes.
+For example, for a GET command like  `get ${LU}.${Customer_ID}` .
+In that case LU was not defined as an input parameter.
-* A Parameter that was retrieved from a SQL query or Broadway flow calls.
-The output fields of such commands result, can be used as parameters to later logic at the Graphit, for example in a WHERE statement at a next SQL command.
+* A Parameter that was retrieved from either an SQL query or Broadway flow calls.
+The output fields of such commands result, can be used as parameters for later logic in the Graphit, for example in a WHERE statement in a next SQL command.

-When using the parameters in function nodes you shall use it as variables.
-For example, supposed  `input1` and  `input2` are defined as input parameters, then in a function node you can do `input1 + input2` to get their sum.
+When using the parameters in function nodes, you shall use them as variables.
+For example, assuming that `input1` and `input2` are defined as input parameters, then in a function node you can do `input1 + input2` to get their sum.